 Best Forward-Facing Harness-to-Booster Seats

-We love the e3 Side Impact Protection on the Evenflo, which coincidentally makes for a super cushy seat.
-It also has dual integrated cup-holders, a one-position recline, temperature regulating fabric, and even tiny buckle pockets (so convenient!) to hold your buckles to the side while your kiddo climbs into the seat (looove that!).
+We like the e3 Side Impact Protection on some Evenflos, which coincidentally makes for a super cushy seat.
+The Evolve also has dual integrated cup-holders, a one-position recline, temperature regulating fabric, and even tiny buckle pockets (so convenient!) to hold your buckles to the side while your kiddo climbs into the seat (looove that!).

 With the Nautilus, your child can stay harnessed forward-facing for up to 65 lbs (good for special needs kids), in a high back booster up to 100 lbs, and in a backless booster up to 120 lbs.
 The Nautilus is steel reinforced, and it has an integrated cupholder and a storage compartment.

 All Nautiluses (Nautilii?) feature a no-rethread harness (easy to adjust the height of the shoulder straps) AND a 3rd crotch buckle position to give more space for bigger-little boys to be… a little more comfy in that general area 😉 The Nautilii all have “fuss free harness storage”, which are these little pockets where you put the buckle tongues to keep the harness out of the way when putting your kid in.
 LOVE THOSE!

 The Nautilus can be found in different varieties – why do they have to make so many freaking versions?
 I do not know, but it’s super annoying.
 I personally think if you are sold on the Nautilus, the LX model is just fine.
 Otherwise, just buy a nicer seat (don’t put rims on a Honda Civic — know what I’m saying?).